Last Updated on May 22, 2023

 Buying a SIM card in Italy is a relatively straightforward process, but there are significant differences to how Italian phone plans work in comparison to where I’m from, the United States.

 The best part is that they are an inexpensive way to stay connected to home.
-Whether you are living in Italy or traveling the country for longer than a week, it’s a worthy process to go through in order to save money and not have to rely on free WiFi, which is still limited outside of hotels and restaurants.
+Whether you are living in Italy or traveling the country for longer than a week, it’s a worthy process to go through to save money and not have to rely on free WiFi, which is still limited outside of hotels and restaurants.

 Save this post for reference on Pinterest!